tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 from the project, before the combined set of files are processed.
 This allows you to selectively override parts of a theme adding files with the same relative path to your project--the project files shadow the gem files.
-This helps to keep your project uncluttered and makes it very easy to use sophisticated 3rd party themes.
+This helps to keep your project uncluttered and makes it easy to use sophisticated 3rd party themes.
 If the theme has been published on [RubyGems], then you can simply add it to your `Gemfile`, set the corresponding theme name in `_config.yml`, then all those files in that gem will become part of your next